SHARE

 You receive your personal tessera sanitaria when you register with the Italian National Health Service (SSN – Servizio Sanitario Nazionale), something most people resident in the country should do, although there are valid reasons why some foreign residents may not.

-Italy is currently trying to move more government services online, a long-overdue process which has been made all the more urgent by the coronavirus pandemic.
+Italy is currently trying to move more government services online, a long-overdue process which has been made all the more urgent by the coronavirus pandemic and shutdowns.

 READ ALSO: Italian bureaucracy: What is a SPID and how do you get one?